 So Your Company Granted You RSUs.
 Now What?
 3 Planning Tips From Top Financial Advisors

-WEBINAR: After reading this article, you can get more planning insights in our popular webinar Restricted Stock & RSU Financial Planning: Advanced Bootcamp, featuring the three financial advisors featured here.
+WEBINAR: After reading this article, you can get more planning insights in our popular webinar Restricted Stock & RSU Financial Planning: Advanced Bootcamp, which includes a panel of the three financial advisors featured here.
 The webinar is available on demand, along with others at the myStockOptions webinar channel.

 Getting an RSU grant is a reason to celebrate.
 But now comes the tricky part: financial and tax planning.
 This article presents the basics you need to know.